-In accordance with the Luxembourg law of 13 January 2019 establishing a register of beneficial owners, shareholders are informed that the Company may need to communicate certain information to the register of beneficial owners in Luxembourg.
-The relevant authorities as well as the general public can access the register and the relevant information of the beneficial owners of the Company, including the name, the month and year of birth, the country of residence and nationality.
+In accordance with the Luxembourg law of 13 January 2019 establishing a register of beneficial owners (the "RBO Law"), shareholders are informed that the Company may need to communicate certain information to the register of beneficial owners in Luxembourg (the "RBO").
+Although access to the website of the RBO is currently suspended pursuant to judgments of the European Court of Justice in Joined Cases C-37/20 and C-601/20, it is expected that certain professionals (as defined in the RBO Law) shall resume access to such information through access to the website of the RBO, to the extent required by and subject to the conditions of Luxembourg anti-money laundering laws and regulations.
 This law defines beneficial owners as a reference to economic beneficiaries under the AML-TFL Law as the shareholders who own more than 25% of the shares of the Company or who otherwise control the Company.